Eric Onyame

 Research

-I spend most of my time thinking about how to make AI models more reliable and aligned with human values.
-I am broadly interested in Trustworthy AI, with a focus on building systems that are safe, robust, and worthy of user trust.
-I am motivated by a central question: how can we design AI models whose outputs are honest, harmless, helpful, and faithful to evidence across diverse users, languages, and contexts?
+I spend most of my time thinking about how to make large language models more reliable, interpretable and aligned with human values.
+I am broadly interested in Trustworthy AI, with a focus on developing methods for monitoring model behavior, detecting failures and supporting scalable oversight under distribution shift.
+I am motivated by a central question: how can we build AI systems whose reasoning and outputs remain faithful, safe, and trustworthy across changing tasks, languages, and contexts?

 Recently, I have been especially interested in three directions: